maestro-server/webdocs/docs/userguide/graphs/bussiness_graphs.rst

 Entries applications
 --------------------

-Entry applications are the diagram root branch, normally represents the first application hitted by users, common categories are cdns, proxies, loadbalances and/or webservices.
+Entry applications are the diagram root branch, normally represents the first application hit by users, common categories are cdns, proxies, loadbalances and/or webservices.

-Using the dependecy tree wizard.
+Using the dependency tree wizard.

 .. image:: ../../_static/screen/entry_app.png
    :alt: Maestro Server - Entry apps